survivejs/webpack-book/manuscript/loading/04_javascript.md

 Skipping processing is a good option especially if you don’t rely on any custom language features and work using a modern browser.
 Processing through Babel becomes almost a necessity when you compile your code for production, though.

 You can use Babel with webpack through [babel-loader](https://www.npmjs.com/package/babel-loader).
-It can pick up project level Babel configuration or you can configure it at the webpack loader itself. [babel-webpack-plugin](https://www.npmjs.com/package/babel-webpack-plugin) is another option, but we’ll opt for the loader in this project as it is the more established alternative.
+It can pick up project level Babel configuration or you can configure it at the webpack loader itself. [babel-webpack-plugin](https://www.npmjs.com/package/babel-webpack-plugin) is another lesser known option.

 Connecting Babel with a project allows you to process webpack configuration through it.
 To achieve this, name your webpack configuration using the *webpack.config.babel.js* convention. [interpret](https://www.npmjs.com/package/interpret) package enables this and it supports other compilers as well.